jesuisfrog/pergasha/README.md

 * Throw an alert if the user is trying to use more points than their psi limit

 * Have the variable cost powers scale with additional psi points

+* Find a way to drag and drop a whole discipline into a sheet

+* Populate compendiums